 Sujit Sudhi is an artist who lives and works between Kochi, India and Kenosha, Wisconsin, USA.
-He is a signature member of the Canadian Society of Painters in Watercolour [CSPWC] and primarily paints landscapes in watercolour.
+He is a signature member of the Canadian Society of Painters in Watercolour , and an elected member of the American Artists Professional League and the Wisconsin Watercolor Society.
 Sujit was born and bred in a small town in southern India and like any other child from that part of the world, spent his childhood enjoying the beautiful countryside.
 His work has been profoundly influenced by the vivid childhood memories of rolling hills, lush green valleys and murmuring brooks , etched deep within him.

 His parents would enter him in painting competitions and Sujit won his first prize the day his little brother was born.
 As he stood by the hospital crib looking at the tiny newborn, a cousin broke the news to him and this is a memory that he fondly cherishes.

 As a kid, he was drawn towards cartoons since he found that funny pictures were the quickest way to get appreciation and was deeply inspired by the cartoons of some of the best Indian cartoonists of those times, like R.K.
 Laxman.
 He would copy cartoons from newspapers and magazines onto sheets of paper torn out of his father’s notepad and stick them to the walls of the living room.

 Sujit continued to pursue his interest in cartooning through his school/college days but the thought of trying his hand at painting never crossed his mind.
 After he finished his studies he started to work as an IT engineer and in due course of time, the artist in him started to go dormant.
 At some point, it appeared as though he had completely given up on art.

 One of those days, he happened to walk into a book store in the neighbourhood and for no reason found himself in the art section.
 That is where he picked up his first book on watercolours and embarked on the most exciting journey of his life.